YU000jp/logseq-plugin-blank-line/readme.md

 - ~~Quickly insert blank lines below the selected block or the block of the page.~~
 - Quickly inserts blank lines above or below a selected block or blocks on a page.
+- When working with blocks that contain embed or reference, line breaks can often be a source of annoyance.
+Fortunately, there is a solution!

 [![latest release version](https://img.shields.io/github/v/release/YU000jp/logseq-plugin-blank-line)](https://github.com/YU000jp/logseq-plugin-blank-line/releases)
 [![License](https://img.shields.io/github/license/YU000jp/logseq-plugin-blank-line?color=blue)](https://github.com/YU000jp/logseq-plugin-blank-line/LICENSE)